dirtydenny/NoSQL_Social_Network_API/README.md

   ## Description

-  The purpose of the exercise was: AS A social media startup
+  The purpose of the exercise is:
+  AS A social media startup
+  I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured dataAS A social media startup

+  Technologies used in this repo are MongoDB, Express.js, and Mongoose.

   ## Installation